 In Florida, which has the nation’s highest proportion of residents over the age of 65, schemes to bilk the federal health insurance program are rampant, with the Miami area considered ground zero for health care fraud.

 That’s where two special agents from the Department of Health and Human Services (HHS), Omar Pérez Aybar and Reginald J. France, have come into the picture.
-With dozens of partners from HHS and the Department of Justice, Aybar and France coordinated investigations for 12 special Healthcare Fraud Enforcement Action Teams (HEAT) that since 2008 have racked up 786 indictments and 606 convictions and returned $834 million to the Medicare Trust Fund.
-In 2013 alone, the Miami HEAT initiative secured more than 200 convictions.
+In partnership with Joseph Beemsterboer, Dan Bernstein, Randy Culp and Joseph Jeziorski from the Department of Justice (DOJ), Aybar and France coordinated investigations for 12 special Healthcare Fraud Enforcement Action Teams (HEAT).

 No other jurisdiction in the country has matched this record.